harness/developer-hub/docs/platform/4_Role-Based-Access-Control/1-rbac-in-harness.md

   For more information, see [Add and Manage Resource Groups](../4_Role-Based-Access-Control/8-add-resource-groups.md).

-#### Roles
+### Roles

 A role is a set of permissions that allow or deny specific operations on a specific set of resources.
 A Role defines access to resources within a single scope — project/org/account.

-You can create roles at account/org/project scope.
-  For more information on creating a new role, see [Add and Manage Roles](../4_Role-Based-Access-Control/9-add-manage-roles.md).
+Harness has the following types of roles:
+- Out of the box roles (OOTB): These are built-in roles that you can use for access control.
   Harness provides the following default roles at the account, org, and project scope:

    |  |  |